LiquidChurch/wp-guide/README.md

 JetBrain's PhpStorm is a nice IDE for PHP development which has specific integrations available for use with WordPress (and Vagrant).
 In our experience PhpStorm can be difficult to configure but overall is a worthwhile undertaking.

 The other strong contender is Visual Studio Code (VSC) which has a number of extensions that can provide WordPress support.
 The recently added remote development extensions which allow a near native experience on remote (or virtual) systems is fantastic.

+For help configuring PhpStorm see [More On JetBrains PhpStorm](https://github.com/LiquidChurch/wp-guide/blob/master/MoreOnJetBrainsPhpStorm.md).

 ### WordPress Plugins
 - Query Monitor is an excellent (and free) plugin for seeing exactly how your WordPress code is working and can be very helpful in debugging.